NolanMadison/jg-sandbox_setup/setup/README.md

 aliasreminder: Displays a message reminding the user to finish setting up their aliases.

 bettyinst: Installs the Betty linter.
-Requires user to have cloned in the following repository: https://github.com/hs-hq/Betty
+Clones the following repository if not found in root: https://github.com/hs-hq/Betty

 check: Installs shellcheck.